AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/analytics.md

 ![row-filter](../../../../images/tutorials/create/analytics/row-filter.png)

-An interactive schema hierarchy appears.
 Use the left rail to navigate through the schema hierarchy and select the schema attribute of your choice to further drill down a particular schema.
 Once you have identified the attribute that you want to configure, select and drag the attribute from the left rail to the filtering panel.

 ![left-rail-hierarchy](../../../../images/tutorials/create/analytics/left-rail-hierarchy.png)